-Home » How to Broadcast 24fps on TVs
+Home » How To » How to Broadcast 24fps on TVs

 HDR Movie and 24fps

-Modern advances in resolution, color reproduction, and dynamic range are making cinematography more vivid and saturated.
-However, maintaining the standard of 24 frames per second limits the full potential of HDR content, causing concern among filmmakers.
+Modern advances in resolution, color reproduction, and dynamic range make cinematography more vivid and saturated.
+However, maintaining the standard of 24 frames per second limits the full potential of HDR content, which concerns filmmakers.

-Traditionally, the motion picture industry has relied on the capabilities of projectors to set certain technical standards, such as a brightness of 14 foot-lamberts.
-Such parameters were chosen because of their technological feasibility at the time, but over time they became classics, shaping the visual language of cinema.
+Traditionally, the motion picture industry has relied on projector capabilities to set specific technical standards, such as a brightness of 14 foot-lamberts.
+These parameters were chosen because of their technological feasibility at the time, but over time, they became classics, shaping the visual language of cinema.

 How Foot-Lamberts are Used in Projectors

 Foot-lamberts are used as the unit of measurement when referring to image brightness rather than luminous flux.
-We know that a typical home cinema projector should have a brightness of between 12 and 22 foot-lamberts.
-The most common recommendation is 14 or 16 foot-lamberts, although many people prefer 18-20.
+A typical home cinema projector should have a brightness of between 12 and 22-foot-lamberts.
+The most common recommendation is 14 or 16-foot-lamberts, although many prefer 18-20.
 In the absence of adequate lighting, 55 foot-lamberts or more are recommended.

-A brightness of 16 foot-lamberts is a very solid white, without any hint of grey.
-The picture is bright and vibrant.
-Bright scenes do look bright and vibrant.
+The brightness of 16-foot-lamberts is a very solid white, without any hint of grey.
+The picture is bright and vibrant, and bright scenes do look bright and vibrant.

 Candela and Nit